fish-marina/marina/CONTRIBUTING.md

 ## Package Repositories

-This is the repository for the core Oh My Fish framework and bootstrap installer.
+This is the repository for the core Marina framework and bootstrap installer.

 If your issue is related to a specific package, we still may be able to help, but consider visiting that package's issue tracker first.